-4.1.1 Lower legform to bumper:
+4.1.1.
+Lower legform to bumper:

-To comply with the performance requirements as specified in paragraph 5.1.1, the test impactor specified in section 6.3.1.1 and the test procedures specified in section 7.1.1.
+To comply with the performance requirements as specified in paragraph 5.1.1., the test impactor specified in section paragraph 6.3.1.1. and the test procedures specified in paragraph section 7.1.1.

-4.1.2 Upper legform to bumper:
+4.1.2.
+Upper legform to bumper:

-To comply with the performance requirements as specified in section 5.1.2, the test impactor specified in section 6.3.1.2 and the test procedures specified in section 7.1.2.
+To comply with the performance requirements as specified in paragraphsection 5.1.2., the test impactor specified in paragraphsection 6.3.1.2. and the test procedures specified in paragraphsection 7.1.2.

-4.2 Child headform impact:

-To comply with the performance requirements as specified in section 5.2.1 and 5.2.3, the test impactor specified in section 6.3.2.1 and the test procedures specified in sections 7.2 and 7.3.
+4.2.
+Child headform impact: To comply with the performance requirements as specified in paragraphsection 5.2.1. and 5.2.3., the test impactor specified in paragraphsection 6.3.2.1. and the test procedures specified in paragraphsections 7.2 and 7.3.

-4.3 Adult headform impact:
+4.3.
+Adult headform impact:

-To comply with the performance requirements as specified in section 5.2.2 and 5.2.3, the test impactor specified 6.3.2.2 and the test procedures specified in sections 7.2 and 7.4.
+To comply with the performance requirements as specified in paragraphsection 5.2.2. and 5.2.3., the test impactor specified in paragraph 6.3.2.2. and the test procedures specified in paragraphsections 7.2. and 7.4.

-4.4 All tests shall comply with the requirements of the general site conditions specified in section 6.1 and vehicle preparation requirements specified in section 6.2.

-5. Performance Requirements.

-5.1 Legform to Bumper:

-- When tested in accordance with section 7.1.1 (lower legform to bumper), the maximum dynamic knee bending angle shall not exceed [21.0°], the maximum dynamic knee shearing displacement shall not exceed [6.0mm], and the acceleration measured at the upper end of the tibia shall not exceed [200g] - When tested in accordance with section 7.1.2 (Upper legform to bumper), the instantaneous sum of the impact forces with respect to time shall not exceed [7.5kN] and the bending moment on the test impactor shall not exceed [510Nm].
+- 4.4.
+All tests shall comply with the requirements of the general site conditions specified in paragraphsection 6.1. and vehicle preparation requirements specified in paragraphsection 6.2. - 5. .
+PERFORMANCE REQUIREMENTS- - 5.1.
+Legform to Bumper: - 5.1.1.
+When tested in accordance with paragraphsection 7.1.1. (lower legform to bumper), the maximum dynamic knee bending angle shall not exceed [21.0°], the maximum dynamic knee shearing displacement shall not exceed [6.0 mm], and the acceleration measured at the upper end of the tibia shall not exceed [200 g] - 5.1.2.
+When tested in accordance with paragraphsection 7.1.2.
+(Upper legform to bumper), the instantaneous sum of the impact forces with respect to time shall not exceed [7.5 kN] and the bending moment on the test impactor shall not exceed [510 Nm].

-5.2 Headform tests
+5.2.
+Headform tests

-5.2.1 Child headform to front structure:
+5.2.1.
+Child headform to front structure:

-When tested in accordance with section 7.3 the Head Injury Criterion (HIC) shall not exceed [1000] over the child headform test area which falls within the bonnet top.
-For impact points in the windscreen test area, the requirements of paragraph 5.2.3 shall apply.
+When tested in accordance with paragraphsection 7.3. the Head Injury Criterion (HIC) shall not exceed [1,000] over the child headform test area which falls within the bonnet top.
+For impact points in the windscreen test area, the requirements of paragraph 5.2.3. shall apply.

-5.2.2 Adult headform to the front structure:
+5.2.2.
+Adult headform to the front structure:

-When tested in accordance with section 7.4 the Head Injury Criterion (HIC) shall not exceed [1000] over the adult headform test area which falls within the bonnet top.
-For impact points in the windscreen test area, the requirements of paragraph 5.2.3 shall apply.
+When tested in accordance with paragraphsection 7.4. the Head Injury Criterion (HIC) shall not exceed [1,000] over the adult headform test area which falls within the bonnet top.
+For impact points in the windscreen test area, the requirements of paragraph 5.2.3. shall apply.

-5.2.3 If the tested front structure as impacted by the child or adult headforms includes parts of the windscreen, as defined in 3.32, the Head Injury Criterion (HIC) shall not exceed [1000] for all the selected impact points within the windscreen test area, defined in paragraph 3.36.
+- 5.2.3.
+If the tested front structure as impacted by the child or adult headforms includes parts of the windscreen, as defined in paragraph 3.32., the Head Injury Criterion (HIC) shall not exceed [1,000] for all the selected impact points within the windscreen test area, defined in paragraph 3.36.

-6. Test Specifications
+- 6. TEST SPECIFICATIONS

-6.1 General Site Conditions
+- 6.1.
+General Site Conditions

-6.1.1 Temperature and humidity
+- 6.1.1.
+Temperature and humidity

-The stabilised temperature of the test tools and of the vehicle or sub-system at the time of testing shall be $[20^{\circ} \pm 4^{\circ}]$ C. The relative humidity of the test area where all equipment is held should be [10 to 70]% after a stabilised period of at least four hours prior to the application of any test.
+The stabilized temperature of the test tools and of the vehicle or sub-system at the time of testing shall be $[20^\circ \pm 4^\circ]$ C. The relative humidity of the test area where all equipment is held should be [10 to 70] per cent after a stabilized period of at least four hours prior to the application of any test.